Home > when to plant potatoes in georgia

 When the time comes to plant, usually around two weeks before the last frost date for your area in Georgia.
 This often falls in early to mid-March.

-Plant seed potatoes about 3 inches deep in the soil.
+Plant seed potatoes about 3 inches deep in the loamy soil.
 Ensuring each has at least 2-3 eyes (sprouts).
 Space them approximately 12 inches apart in rows that are spaced about 3 feet apart.
 This spacing allows adequate room for growth and development.

 Techniques for Planting Potatoes